Chapter 3: Basic Architecture¶

 - gNOI (gRPC Network Operations Interfaces): Used to set and retrieve operational state, for example supporting certificates management, device testing, software upgrades, and networking troubleshooting.

 If you recall the distinction between Control and Configuration introduced in Chapter 1, then you will recognize P4Runtime as the Control API and the gNMI/gNOI combination as a modern version of a switch’s traditional Configuration API.
-This latter API has historically been called the OAM interface (for “Operations, Administration, and Maintenance”), and it has most often been implemented as a command-line interface.
+This latter API has historically been called the OAM interface (for “Operations, Administration, and Maintenance”), and it has most often been implemented as a command-line interface (which is of course not really an API).

 3.4 Network OS¶